 The annual budget discloses South Sound 911’s financial needs and resources, including salaries and benefits, capital and operating expenditures, allocation revenue, public service counter revenue, and revenue generated from current sales tax initiatives.

-For instance, in 2018, South Sound 911’s budget includes $16.5 million in sales tax revenue, which funds the Regional Radio Network and the design and construction of the new Public Safety Communications Center.
+For instance, in 2018, South Sound 911’s budget includes $16.5 million in sales tax revenue, which funds the Regional Radio Network and the design and construction of the new facility.
 Additionally, the agency receives its share (approximately $2 million) from the E-911 tax collected through phone bills, as well as allocation revenue from the agencies served by South Sound 911.
-For more information, please see the 2018 annual budget.
+For more information, please see the 2021 annual budget.

 Current and historical budget information can be found in the Archive.

 Emergency Communications Sales Tax

 Requirements for governmental accountability include periodic financial audits, compliance audits, and single audits triggered by federal grants.
 South Sound 911 undergoes regular audits conducted by the Washington State Auditor’s Office.